arvidn/libtorrent/docs/manual.rst

 was saved will override the paused state you pass in here.
 You can override this by setting ``flag_override_resume_data``.

+If the torrent is auto-managed (``flag_auto_managed``), the torrent may be resumed at any point, regardless of how it paused.
+If it's important to manually control when the torrent is paused and resumed, don't make it auto managed.

 If ``flag_auto_managed`` is set, the torrent will be queued, started and seeded automatically by libtorrent.
 When this is set, the torrent should also be started as paused.
 The default queue order is the order the torrents were added.
 They